 Low confidence ratings

 Here are a few reasons why an assessment could get a low confidence rating:

-- Some VMs were created during the time for which the assessment was calculated.
-For example, assume you created an assessment for the performance history of the last month, but some VMs were created only a week ago.
+Some servers were created during the time for which the assessment was calculated.
+For example, assume you created an assessment for the performance history of the last month, but some servers were created only a week ago.
 In this case, the performance data for the new servers will not be available for the entire duration and the confidence rating would be low.

 If the confidence rating of any assessment is less than five stars, we recommend that you wait at least a day for the appliance to profile the environment and then recalculate the assessment.
 Otherwise, performance-based sizing might be unreliable.
 In that case, we recommend that you switch the assessment to on-premises sizing.

 Calculate monthly costs

 After sizing recommendations are complete, an Azure VM assessment in Azure Migrate calculates compute and storage costs for after migration.

 Azure Migrate uses the recommended Azure VM size and the Azure Billing API to calculate the monthly cost for the server.